Are you looking for handball rules so you can make sure you are best player? You’ve come to the right place!

-Are you looking for the rules of how to play handball?
-You’ve come to the right place!
-Here are the basic handball rules of how to play this fun and exciting game.
-You can play school handball or handball at home!
+Our article will give you the basic handball rules of how to play this fun and exciting game.
+You can play school handball or handball at home and we have school handball rules to make sure you win all the games against your friends.

 History of Handball